What is SAD and how does it affect us?

 - Your biological clock (circadian rhythm) is disrupted.
-The reduced level of sunlight in autumn and winter may cause winter-onset SAD.
-This decrease in sunlight may disrupt your body’s internal clock and lead to feelings of depression.
+The reduced level of sunlight in autumn and winter can cause winter-onset SAD.
+This decrease in sunlight can disrupt your body’s internal clock and lead to feelings of depression.

 - Melatonin levels change.
 The change in season can disrupt the balance of the body’s level of melatonin, which plays a role in sleep patterns and mood.

 Everyone who knows me knows that I’m solar powered!
 I find winter a challenge, and I have to do all I can to keep myself warm and happy!
 So what to do?

 Here are my top tips to stave off SAD this winter!